tariknew/eMovieFinder/README.md

 docker-compose up --build
 ```

+Note: Always use this command to run the project, no matter if project have been already built in docker.

 ### Recommender system information

 When you open the mobile application, login with following account in order to see the list of recommended movies: